 By the time kids reach the 8 to 10 age-range, they are truly becoming capable of putting in some substantial miles on the trail with Mom and Dad.
 As you know, mountain biking is rough and taxing on the components of bikes and kids need a quality build too.

 Below is a comprehensive list of the best 24 inch mountain bikes out there.
-We’ve grouped them into our “top” favorites and then a bunch of other bikes that are worthy of your consideration as well.
+However, we’ve grouped them into our “top” favorites including several other bikes that are worthy of your consideration.
 There are three sub genres of bike: hardtail, full suspension, and budget.
-Please keep in mind that several companies are experiencing supply chain issues and are therefore taking preorders or posting potential release dates for their next round of frames.
-Pricing has also increased across the board.
+Please keep in mind that economic factors are rapidly changing the cycling industry and some items might be losing availability.

 As you peruse the weight, price, and build info, you’ll probably notice a trend.
 The bigger brands are good at building bikes at an affordable price point, but don’t necessarily consider the bodyweight ratio of a child and their bike.
 The small boutique brands, on the other hand, are offering lighter frames with components designed to specifically fit little ones but come with a steeper price tag.